 This issue is not just due to sap.
 Many tropical woods are very rot resistant, which put another way means they taste terrible to the bugs that want to eat it.
 The high oil content of most tropic species can act much the same way as sap in softwood and continue to leach from the surface.
 Finish and glue adhesion becomes a major problem in these cases and the wood needs to be wiped down with a solvent to remove the oil and then glue up or finished quickly before the oil can rise back to the surface.
 And it will come back so wiping down the board needs to happen right before you move on to gluing or finishing.

-Discoloration and Transference
+Stained Decking and Transference

 One of the more commonly known categories of extractives are tannins.
 We love these for aging wines and whiskeys, but we hate they way they react with iron based hardware causing black stains around every screws and/or nail.
 Oaks are very tannin rich and experience this issue.
 Many exotic species also have a high tannin content and will show staining around fasteners.
 The good news is that if installed outside, a stainless steel fastener is recommended anyway and that will not react to the tannins.
 In general if using hardware on a tannin rich species, make sure it is stainless or powder coated to prevent the staining.
 Then the wood should be sealed with an oil based finish or primer (if painted) to block the water from dissolving more tannins and bringing them to the surface.